aukspot/dles/README.md

 - [Packle](https://packle.top) - Guess how many circles can fit into today's shape.
 - [Per Night](https://pernight.app) - Guess the cost of one night in the given hotel.
 - [Perceptle](https://perceptle.com) - Five tiny tests of perceptual instinct.
+- [Size It Up](https://magnitudle.com/size-it-up) - Scale the object accurately based on a real-world reference object, 5 rounds every day.
 - [Temple](https://tck.mn/temple) - Guess a duration or tempo by watching a flashing light, or give a duration or tempo by clicking.
 - [Timingle](https://timingle.danielbrandao.dev) - Try to time when the countdown reaches 0.
 Each day the beat is different.
 - [Zonday](https://zonday.app) - Guess the price of the item from Amazon.com.